stone-payments/stoneco-guidelines/backend/rest/README.md

 # REST Best Practices
-At this point we're going to talk about best practices for develop Restful API
+In this guide we are going to describe BEEVA best practices for developing REST APIs

 ![BEEVA](https://github.com/beeva/beeva-best-practices/blob/master/static/horizontal-beeva-logo.png "BEEVA")